StructureLabs/OnceXchange-Structural/index.md

 ### Support or Contact

-The [documentation](https://docs.github.com/categories/github-pages-basics/) provides user instructions and [contact support](oncexchange@gmail.com) can answer questions.
+The [documentation](https://docs.github.com/categories/github-pages-basics/) provides instructions for use and [contact support](oncexchange@gmail.com) can answer questions.